damiendr/SpikeNet.jl/README.md

 SpikeNet does a lot less than other simulators.
 In fact it's hardly a simulator at all!
 There is no main loop, only a collection of tools that you can use to turn a set of model equations into a working simulation:

-- elementwise kernels with a syntax insipred by Brian
+- elementwise kernels with a syntax inspired by Brian
 - running kernels on populations
 - running kernels on pathways
 - recording state